aspose-total/Aspose.Total-Products/total/net/conversion/txt-to-ppt/_index.md

 // Load the Single Page Microsoft Word TXT file Aspose.Words.Document txt = new Aspose.Words.Document("sourceWordFile.txt");

-// Save txt file to HTML
+// Save TXT file to HTML
 txt.Save("filepath\\test.html", SaveFormat.Html);

-// To convert multi pages TXT documents export each page to HTML separately using Aspose.Words and then use the below code to convert to PPT.
+// To convert multi pages TXT documents, export each page to HTML separately using Aspose.Words and then use the below code to convert to PPT.

 using (Presentation ppt = new Presentation()){